ei8/avatar-installer/docs/docs/quick-start.md

 6. If you intend to use Un8y:
     1. Download the [applicable plugins version](https://drive.google.com/drive/folders/1OdmTfYoyUtVXbF9-22Q7SOHS8R8k4FNy?usp=sharing).
     2. Extract its contents to [avatar]\un8y\plugins\
+7. Copy the PFX file generated earlier into the https folder of the generated avatar folder.

 > [!NOTE]
 > If Avatar is being setup for local testing, ensure that [avatar]\un8y\variables.env > BASE_PATH is set to an empty string.